JAlcocerT/JAlcocerT/content/blog/dev-web-BACKENDS.md

 summary: 'How to use gist as free image hosting'
 ---

+## Laravel 101

-You're absolutely right!
-Laravel is primarily a backend framework, just like Django and Flask.
+Laravel is primarily a backend framework, just like Django and Flask in Python.

 They all focus on handling the server-side logic, data management, and API creation for web applications.

 Here's a quick comparison to highlight their similarities and differences: